EXHIBITION ON VIEW: Apr 24, 2019 - May 12, 2019

 A solo exhibition of small-scale paintings by a noted Brooklyn-based artist portraying South Asian American feminists in the local community who are making a large social impact.
 Painted on circular and triangular panels, the paintings are elaborated with materials and decorative elements drawn from South Asian visual traditions.

-Texas Isaiah is a visual narrator from Brooklyn who currently resides on the West Coast.
-Their work explores gender, race, and sexuality by inviting the sitter to participate in the photographic process.
+Texas Isaiah is a visual narrator from Brooklyn who is currently based in Oakland, San Francisco, Los Angeles, and NYC.
+His work explores gender, race, and sexuality by inviting the sitter to participate in the photographic process.
 The invitation constructs a space to begin and continue collaborative visual dialogues about legacy, self-empowerment, emotional justice, protection, and topophilia (the affective bond between people and place).
 Texas Isaiah is invested in the possibilities of what it can mean to be seen, loved, and cared for when you have your photograph taken.

 The Other Is You: Brooklyn Queer Portraiture curated by artist Liz Collins

-Liz Collins will curate a group exhibition of portraits by some 35 Brooklyn LGBTQ artists, to be displayed salon style on the large center wall of BRIC’s gallery.
-The exhibition will feature artists at varied stages in their career and working with a wide array of media.
-Seen in sum, the works will create a celebratory sense of community.
-In addition, Collins, who is both an artist and designer, will design a gathering space/viewing lounte in the center of the Gallery.
+This is an exhibition of portraits by some 37 Brooklyn LGBTQ artists, displayed salon style on the large center wall of BRIC’s gallery.
+The exhibition features artists at varied stages in their career and working with a wide array of media.
+Seen in sum, the works create a celebratory sense of community.
+In addition, Liz Collins, who is both an artist and designer, designed a gathering space/viewing lounge in the center of the Gallery.
+This exhibition contains nudity.

-ARTISTS: Marina Ancona, Leilah Babirye, Deborah Bright, Geoffrey Chadsey, Lia Clay, Gal Cohen, David Antonio Cruz, TM Davy, Leah DeVun, Mohammed Fayaz, Camilo Godoy, Naima Green, Cristóbal Guerra, Jonathan Grassi, John Jurayi, Doron Langberg, Joseph Liatela, Brittany Maldonado, Xavier McFarlin, Melody Melamed, Jeanine Oleson, Isaac Pool, Antonio Pulgarin, Amy Ritter, Oscar J Rivera, Gabriel Garcia Roman, Em Rooney, Michael Sharkey, Tony Whitfield, Jasmine Weber, Courtney Webster & Meg Turner, Kristine Woods, Zhiyuan Yang, and Res
+ARTISTS: Marina Ancona, Leilah Babirye, Deborah Bright, Geoffrey Chadsey, Lia Clay, Gal Cohen, David Antonio Cruz, TM Davy, Leah DeVun, Mohammed Fayaz, Daphne Fitzpatrick, Camilo Godoy, Naima Green, Cristóbal Guerra, Jonathan Grassi, John Jurayj, Doron Langberg, Joseph Liatela, Brittany Maldonado, Xavier McFarlin, Melody Melamed, Jeanine Oleson, Isaac Pool, Antonio Pulgarin, Daniel Rampulla, Amy Ritter, Gabriel Garcia Roman, Em Rooney, Michael Sharkey, Lauryn Siegel, Tony Whitfield, Jasmine Weber, Courtney Webster & Meg Turner, Kristine Woods, Zhiyuan Yang, and Res

 Information on an earlier iteration of this show at the LGBTQ Center in NY: https://lizcollins.com/Cast-of-Characters